bwennuh/camooflage-backend/README.md

 As the database gets filled out, more information for each product may come in to play, so stay tuned to see what else is in store!

+## Heroku

+The backend data is currently hosted with Heroku and can be found <a href="https://camooflage.herokuapp.com/">here</a>!

-### Follow me on Instagram for more non-dairy recommendations
+## Follow me on Instagram for more non-dairy recommendations

 I mostly review vegan ice cream, but also try to do a lot of baking for vegan baked goods too!